 The disulfide bond-containing linkers are nucleophilically attacked by thiols to release the active load.
 Although the reduced form of human serum albumin (HSA) in plasma is the most abundant thiol, it has very poor reactivity to macromolecules.
 The cytoplasm also contains high levels of glutathione (GSH), a tripeptide containing sulfhydryl groups that readily reacts with S-nucleophilic proteins.
 This kind of tripeptide containing sulfhydryl groups can easily react with S-nucleophilic protein.

 The difference in GSH concentration in blood (micromolar range) and cytoplasm (millimolar range) and the oxidative stress caused by cancer cells contribute to the preferential release of drugs in cancer cells.
-Linkers containing disulfide bonds are mainly related to maytansinoid-like payloads.
+Antibody drug conjugate linkers containing disulfide bonds are mainly related to maytansinoid-like payloads.
 The disulfide bond reactivity can be adjusted by steric hindrance: α-methyl substitution significantly affects the reduction rate and resistance to thiol-disulfide bond exchange.
 For example, the linkers of SAR-3419 were replaced by Thorpe-Ingold to obtain the best antitumor activity of SPDB-DM4.

 The hydrazone linker shows pH-dependent stability, is stable at neutral pH, and is hydrolyzed in acidic media (endosomal pH<6, lysosome pH<5) to form corresponding ketones and hydrazine.